Utilizing Local Expertise

 Spruce Grove's labourshed is unusually robust.
 As part of the greater Edmonton Metropolitan Region our City is a short commuting distance for more than 300,000 area residents.
-Thus, it has become a destination for skilled workers in a wide variety of fields, including high tech manufacturing, trades, transport and distribution, heavy equipment operation, administration, energy and environmental products, and much more.
-With enhanced regional commuter transit, employers are better able to access the talent they need to succeed.
+Thus, it has become a destination for skilled workers in a wide variety of fields.
+With enhanced regional commuter transit, employers are better able to access the talent they need.

 The Spruce Grove campus of the Northern Alberta Institute of Technology brings critical post-secondary training to the region - including the advanced crane and hoisting equipment operator and foundation drill rig operator programs.

 World-class education and training resources in nearby Edmonton are growing the region’s skilled talent pool.
 The University of Alberta is one of the top artificial intelligence (AI) and machine learning (ML) research universities in the world, and is home to DeepMind, one of the world’s leading AI research companies.